HMS Howe (32)

 After the war, Howe spent four years as flagship of the Training Squadron at Portland, before she was placed in reserve in 1950.
-The battleship was marked for disposal in 1957, sold for scrap in 1958 and broken up by 1961.
+The battleship was sold for scrap in 1958 and broken up by 1961.

 Construction

-In the aftermath of the First World War, the Washington Naval Treaty was drawn up in 1922 in an effort to stop an arms race from developing among Britain, Japan, France, Italy and the United States.
+In the aftermath of World War I, the Washington Naval Treaty was drawn up in 1922 in an effort to stop an arms race from developing among Britain, Japan, France, Italy and the United States.
 This treaty limited the number of ships each nation was allowed to build and capped the tonnage of all capital ships at 35,000 tons.
 These restrictions were extended in 1930 through the Treaty of London, however, by the mid-1930s Japan and Italy had withdrawn from both of these treaties and the British became concerned about a lack of modern battleships within their navy.
 As a result, the Admiralty ordered the construction of a new battleship class: the King George V class.
 Due to the provisions of both the Washington Naval Treaty and the Treaty of London, both of which were still in effect when the King George Vs were being designed, the main armament of the class was limited to the 14 in guns prescribed under these instruments.
 They were the only battleships built at that time to adhere to the treaty and even though it soon became apparent to the British that the other signatories to the treaty were ignoring its requirements, it was too late to change the design of the class before they were laid down in 1937.

 The keel of Howe, the last ship of the King George V class, was laid on 1 June 1937 at the Fairfield Shipyard in Govan.
 She was originally to have been named HMS Beatty, after Admiral David Beatty, commander of the British battlecruiser squadron at the Battle of Jutland, but the name was changed to HMS Howe, after Admiral Richard Howe.
 Howe was launched on 9 April 1940 and completed on 20 August 1942.
 She carried improved anti-aircraft armament and radar equipment as a result of lessons already learned in World War II.